 - Spiritual meditation

 - Transcendental meditation

+All of these meditation styles are helpful for your mental health.
 Because these practices require different skills and mindsets, you should consider your needs and personality to find the one that works best for your lifestyle.

-How Can Meditation Benefit Seniors
+10 Ways Meditation Can Benefit Seniors

 2. Controls Pain

+Since our physical perception of pain is directly linked to our minds, it can be raised when we’re under a lot of stress.
 Mindfulness meditation is a great way to control pain because it allows you to focus on breathing and how the body feels in the present moment.

 5. Improves Sleep